 Store any leftover cheesecake in an airtight container in the fridge for up to 4 days.

-If you would like to freeze this cheesecake, choose not to top it with the guava compote and rather store the compote and cheesecake separately.
-Wrap the cheesecake in clingfilm and freeze for up to one month, freeze the compote in an airtight freezer-safe container.
+If you would like to freeze this cheesecake, do not top it with the guava compote; store the compote and cheesecake separately.
+Wrap the cheesecake in cling film and freeze for up to 1 month.
+Freeze the compote in an airtight freezer-safe container.
 Defrost properly in the fridge before eating.

 - Test the true temperature of your oven with a thermometer before baking the cheesecake.